How much should you expect to pay for a cremation service in 2023?

 Are you happy to make cremation arrangements online?

 In order to be able to offer cremation at the most affordable price, some funeral homes have set up a separate cremation business, where they seek to increase volume while reducing overhead.
-Some of these cremation businesses offer an ‘online arrangement’ cremation price, as by enabling the consumer to complete all the information and payment online, this saves manpower for the cremation company.
+Some of these cremation businesses offer an ‘online arrangement’ cremation price, enabling the consumer to complete all the information and payment online.
+This saves manpower for the cremation company.

 Many of these online portals offer a 4-step process:

 - Arrange online